emscripten-core/emscripten/site/source/docs/porting/setjmp-longjmp.rst

 the exception mode, is enabled by default, so you don't need to pass it explicitly.

-But you need to pass ``-sSUPPORT_LONGJMP=wasm`` explicitly when you link C and C++ code together, because you don't use exception flags at C compile time, but it needs to match the setjmp-longjmp handling model of the C++ code.
+But you need to pass ``-sSUPPORT_LONGJMP=wasm`` at compile time explicitly before you link C and C++ code together, because you don't use exception flags at C compile time, but it needs to match the setjmp-longjmp handling model of the C++ code.

 .. code-block:: bash